 Seek advice if it has been many years since you last made a payment towards a debt, or wrote to a creditor or a collection agency acting on their behalf admitting that you owe a debt.

-Debts are subject to time limits and providing court action has not been taken, the creditor may be barred from taking court action to get it back.
+Court action to recover debts is subject to time limits and providing that the creditor has not already obtained a County Court Judgment, the creditor may be barred from taking legal action.
 A debt in this case is referred to as 'unenforceable'.